Arianna Huffington: Career

 Huffington, of Greek background, opposed the NATO intervention in Serbia during the Yugoslav Wars and in 2000, she co-convened the "Shadow Conventions", which appeared at the Republican National Convention in Philadelphia and the Democratic National Convention in Los Angeles at Patriotic Hall.

 Huffington headed The Detroit Project, a public interest group lobbying automakers to start producing cars running on alternative fuels.
 The project's 2003 TV ads, which equated driving sport utility vehicles to funding terrorism, proved to be particularly controversial, with some stations refusing to run them.

 In a 2004 appearance on The Daily Show with Jon Stewart, she announced her endorsement of John Kerry by saying, "When your house is burning down, you don't worry about the remodeling."
 Huffington was a panel speaker during the 2005 California Democratic Party State Convention, held in Los Angeles.
 She also spoke at the 2004 College Democrats of America Convention in Boston, which was held in conjunction with the 2004 Democratic National Convention.
 She was also a regular panelist on the nationally syndicated weekend radio program, Both Sides Now with Huffington & Matalin, hosted by Mark Green.

 Huffington serves on the board of directors of the Berggruen Institute, the Center for Public Integrity, Uber, and Onex Corporation.

 She is also a One Young World Counsellor, speaking to delegates at summits in Johannesburg, South Africa, in 2013 and Dublin, Ireland, in 2014.
 She spoke about her "third metric" for success and the value of youth leadership.

 On May 22, 2016, she gave the commencement address and received an honorary degree from Colby College in Waterville, Maine.
 Also in 2016, she was named to Oprah Winfrey's SuperSoul100 list of visionaries and influential leaders.

+Huffington has authored 15 books in her career.
+She faced 37 rejections before securing a publishing contract for her second book.
+Huffington also wrote the foreword for Marina Khidekel's book 'Your Time to Thrive,' published in 2021.

 The Huffington Post

 In 2005, Huffington founded The Huffington Post (now known as HuffPost) with Andrew Breitbart, Kenneth Lerer, and Jonah Peretti.
 It was launched on May 9, 2005, as a commentary outlet, blog, and an alternative to news aggregators such as the Drudge Report.
 The site historically published work from both paid staff writers and reporters and unpaid bloggers.
 In February 2011, AOL acquired The Huffington Post for US$315 million, making Huffington editor-in-chief of The Huffington Post Media Group.
 In 2012, The Huffington Post became the first commercially run United States digital media enterprise to win a Pulitzer Prize.
-In 2016, Huffington officially departed from The Huffington Post.
+In 2016, Huffington left The Huffington Post.